Independent Study Project guidelines

 The ISP is also about showing how well you can deal with foreign language material.
-Although no clear quota can be given – as it depends on the topic – a sustained use should normally be made of a substantial amount of foreign language materials and sources and the materials from both languages should referenced in the text and relevant to the argument.
+Although no clear quota can be given – as it depends on the topic – a sustained use should normally be made of a substantial amount of foreign language materials and sources and the materials from both languages should be referenced in the text and relevant to the argument.
 When in doubt, please contact your supervisor.

 Usage of internet sources